TheAlternativeZurich/HackingSessionSheet/1-system-management.md

 ### Exercise 1: Power on/off

-You can use the shell to do various sytem management tasks.
+You can use the shell to do various system management tasks.
 To shut down, reboot, or put your computer in suspend mode, you can use `reboot`, `poweroff`, or `systemctl suspend` respectively.
 (You might need to use `sudo` on your system)

 a) Try to put your computer into suspend, and wake it back up.
 b) Reboot your computer from the command line.